symptom-solver/quality-management/Processes/2000-Staff/2001-Staff-qualification-established.md

 * report of the interview

 ## Responsible
-The CEO and a suited member of the group in the role of Supervisor
+CEO, suited member of the group in the role of Supervisor

 ## Involved
-three random members of the 'Symptom Solver' Software group
+CEO

 ## Frequency
 every time new members apply for a job in the 'Symptom Solver' Software group